jduanen/HeadlessRasPi/README.md

   - `GND`: pin 39 (bottom row, farthest from the edge)
   - `GPIO21`: pin 40 (bottom row, closest to the edge)

+## Information Display Triggers

+By default, the Information Display is triggered whenever the WiFi connection state changes.
+In addition to this, it is sometimes useful to trigger the display at other times, so a number of different mechanisms are provided to trigger the display.

-## Information Display Switch
+### Information Display Trigger Switch

-**N.B.** There's a bug in the gpiozero package on bookworm that keeps this from working
+**N.B.** There's a bug in the gpiozero package on bookworm that keeps this from working, so this now uses the triggerhappy daemon and the python gpiod package.

 A momentary switch or a jumper can be used to short GPIO20 to ground for 15 or more seconds to cause the device to trigger the display of information